Mahmoud Dicko – Mali’s controversial guardian of faith | DW | 14.07.2020

 Cleric-turned-politician

-Mahmoud Dicko plays a major role in Mali's political landscape, as the past few days bore witness.
-Sociologist Brema Ely Dicko says Dicko is regarded as "both a cleric and an experienced politician."
+Dicko plays a major role in Mali's political landscape, as the past few days prove.
+Sociologist Brema Ely Dicko says the imam is regarded as "both a cleric and an experienced politician."

 "He is the moral compass of the country within this context, whereby the political elites have failed people and civil society is not fulfilling its role," he told DW.
-And Mahmoud Dicko seems to have fully embraced that role, highlighting the shortcomings of the Malian government amid the current political crisis as well as in face of the enduring threat of Islamism.
+Dicko seems to have fully embraced that role, attempting to highlight shortcomings of the Malian government amid the current political crisis as well as face the enduring threat of Islamism.

-One of the most important Islamic scholars in the country, which has a Muslim population of at least 95%, Mahmoud Dicko has been working as an imam in Badalabougou for about 40 years.
+As one of the most important Islamic scholars in the country, which has a Muslim population of at least 95%, Dicko has been working as an imam in Badalabougou for about 40 years.
 As a Salafist, he has typically presented himself as a proponent of conservative fundamentalist positions.

 For a decade, Dicko headed the High Islamic Council of Mali (HCIM) before handing the reins over to Chérif Ousmane Madani Haidara last year.
 During that time, Dicko repeatedly commented on the political developments in the country.